gdmoney/reading/algorithms-to-live-by.md

 ### Game Theory
-- study of theoreticaly ideal strategies for games and scenario sof cooperation and competition
+- study of theoretically ideal strategies for games and scenarios of cooperation and competition
 - **Algorithmic Game Theory** - how people come up with strategies for games
 - **Halting Problem** - a computer program can never tell you for sure whether another program might end up calculating forever without end - except by simulating the operation of that program
 - **Recursion** - any time a system simulates the workings of something as complex as itself, it finds its resources totally maxed out, more or less by definition